Dear Glenn Beck and Matt Walsh,

 I’m baffled.
 I don’t understand the line of thinking.
 For me, this has never been just about what is effective at winning the abortion argument.
 Rather, it has been about ending elective or convenience abortion, period, and restoring true justice to America by holding people who butcher innocent babies responsible.
 And holding both the abortionist and the mother responsible would surely be more effective at utterly ending the plague of abortion than holding only the abortionist responsible.

-But, beyond that, the sincerity of all of your other pro-life arguments is suspect after a statement like one you both gave.
+But, beyond that, the strength of all of your other pro-life arguments is weakened after a statement like one you both gave.
 Is the baby real or not?
 Is the baby alive or not?
 Is the baby innocent or not?
 Does the baby have a right to live or not?
 If the answer to each of these questions is yes, then abortion is evil, unconstitutional, unconscionable, and all parties associated with carrying it out ought to be held responsible.
 Period.
 End of discussion.

 I am open to hearing your reasoning.
 I am willing to give the benefit of the doubt.
 I want to understand.
 It just seems like a major contradiction to me.
 Am I just insane?
 Am I the only one who thinks this way?
 Are you guys avoiding saying woman who abort their baby should be held responsible because it’s not popular to say?
 That wouldn’t make sense either.
 Since when did either of you care about saying what’s popular?